ImperialCollegeLondon/hpc_github_action/README.md

 action has one required input argument `job-script-contents` that provides the commands to be run inside a batch job on the RCS cluster.

-Batch jobs run in a standard user environment on the cluster.
+Batch jobs run in a dedicated user environment on the cluster.
 This provides access to the usual selection of modules and utilities.
 An empty Conda environment is created and activated for each job.
 Subsequent Conda commands can be used to install packages into the environment as required.
 In the example